 Opportunities for growth open up as requests are received to bring the project to other areas.

 The Garden Project now serves more than 10,000 leaders in 50 countries in South Asia and Africa.

-And everyone, from the bishop in urban Addis Ababa, Ethiopia, to the house church pastor in rural Orissa, India, expresses the same need for competent Christ-centered leaders to lead healthier churches.
+And everyone, from the bishop in urban Addis Ababa, Ethiopia, to the house church pastor in rural South Asia, expresses the same need for competent Christ-centered leaders to lead healthier churches.

 In summary, with your help, it is possible to develop competent Christ-centered leaders around the world to build up the BODY of Christ, by employing creative, culturally-relevant methods like storytelling to communicate effectively with targeted leaders.

 To put it simply, you can help existing Christian leaders to be better leaders.

 Not very long ago, I wouldn’t have dreamed of starting a ministry like this.
 In 2007, I was part of a leadership team that was preparing for a major congress.
 I remember well the day our team received an exciting report about the rapid increase of conversions in church growth in many nations due to storycentric strategies.
 I paid close attention to the part of the report that described that these storycentric churches are multiplying, but there was no leadership development that addressed the unique needs of these storycentric leaders.